 The idea of city-wide reading programs started in Seattle in 1998 with the program “If All Seattle Read the Same Book” initiated by the Washington Center for the Book, located at the Seattle Public Library.
 The Library of Congress’ Center for the Book reports that “One Book” programs have been introduced across the U.S.A. and around the world.

-So you want to have a One Book – One Lincoln discussion group for Killers of the Flower Moon by David Grann, or another of this year’s finalists, but you don’t have a discussion leader?
-During the Summer and Fall of 2017, and beyond, Lincoln City Libraries staff will be available to organizations, businesses and clubs interested in hosting a discussion group.
-Visit our Finalists page, to request a book discussion leader via our online form, or for further information, call Lincoln City Libraries at 402-441-8592 You can also access our list of Official Discussion Questions.
+So you want to have a One Book – One Lincoln discussion group for 2019’s winning title, or another of this year’s finalists, but you don’t have a discussion leader?
+During the Summer and Fall of 2019, and beyond, Lincoln City Libraries staff will be available to organizations, businesses and clubs interested in hosting a discussion group.
+Visit our Finalists page, to request a book discussion leader via our online form, or for further information, call Lincoln City Libraries at 402-441-8592.

-Several special programs have been scheduled at various locations during September, with ties to the themes and events of the 2018 Top 3 Finalists.
+Several special programs are being scheduled at various locations during September and October, with ties to the themes and events of the 2019 Top 3 Finalists.
 You can see descriptions at this year’s One Book – One Lincoln Programs and Events page!

-A selection committee with community-wide representation was formed, which narrowed the list down to a eleven title shortlist, and ultimately to the Top Three Finalists, which were announced to the public on Memorial Day 2018.
-The “Top Eleven” list was revealed on the Finalists page at the same time.
+A selection committee with community-wide representation was formed, which narrowed the list down to an ten title shortlist, and ultimately to the Top Three Finalists, which were announced to the public on Memorial Day 2019.
+The “Top Eleven” list was also announced in May.